CAMPING - GEAR

-The 2019 Swiss Army Knife range includes Navy Camouflage models and, because we go boating when we’re on many bush trips, we checked out a Skipper model.
+The 2019 Swiss Army Knife range included Navy Camouflage models and, because we go boating when we’re on many bush trips, we have the Skipper model.

-A marlin spike is included and this tool doubles as a large sewing needle or insertion tool, as well as a variable-size shackle key.
+A marlin spike was included and this tool doubled as a large sewing needle or insertion tool, as well as a variable-size shackle key.

-Swiss Army knives have always had excellent corrosion resistance, so we’ll make sure the Navy Camouflage models retain that feature as our test continues.
+Swiss Army knives have always had excellent corrosion resistance and our Navy Camouflage models retained that feature as our test continued.